jellyfin-archive/jellyfin-docs/general/clients/css-customization.md

 #### Darken the background

-This darkens the background on blue radiance/purple haze, edit the percentage depending how dark you want it.
+This darkens the background on blue radiance and purple haze, edit the percentage depending how dark you want it.
 Lower is darker.

 ```css
 /* Darken background, only works with blue radiance */